Understanding Federal Perjury Charges

 No two cases are ever exactly the same, and the charge you are facing — as well as the penalties that would come along with a conviction — will vary depending on a number of factors unique to your case.
 Your criminal history, as well as some specifics of the statements in question will change the charge and the strategy that your attorney chooses to pursue.
 The best way to gain a more complete understanding of your case and the services that our attorneys can provide is to contact our firm, any time of day, to schedule a free consultation.

 If you have been charged with lying in federal court, and you face further sanctions on a perjury charge, you will need skilled legal counsel.
-Let attorney David Benowitz help.
-Contact us today for a free initial consultation.
+Let Terry Eaton help.
+Contact the firm today for a free initial consultation.
 Call (202) 600-9900 to schedule your case evaluation.